rhizoome/git-darcs/README.md

 By default the first import is shallow, only importing the current git-commit.
-If you want to import the whole history use `git-darcs update --no-shallow`, since we **linearize** history be checking out each commit this can take very long.
+If you want to import the whole history use `git-darcs update --no-shallow`, since we **linearize** the history by checking out each commit this can take very long.

 On the first import you can also supply a custom base-commit `git-darcs update --base fa2b982` ignoring history you are not interested in.